phreeza/manuscript_axon_potentials/doc/manuscript.md

 potentials propagating along generic axons and calculated their contribution to the EFP (for details, see Materials and Methods).
 This was done for five
 scenarios: infinite axons, terminating axons, bifurcating axons, axons that bifurcate as well as terminate, and axon bundles ([@fig:simpletree]).
-We began by simulating an infinitely long axon following a straight line path, neither bifurcating nor terminating ([@fig:simpletree]A).
+We began by simulating a very long (6 mm, see Materials and Methods) axon, approximating an infinitely long axon following a straight line path, neither bifurcating nor terminating ([@fig:simpletree]A).
 The extracellular action potential has the characteristic triphasic shape.
 As the action potential travels from top to